Swarthmore acceptance rate – Introduction

 Now that we understand acceptance rates, what’s the acceptance rate for Swarthmore?
 According to US News, the Swarthmore acceptance rate is most selective, at about 8%.
 We can also check it ourselves: this admissions cycle, Swarthmore College admitted 1,021 students to the class of 2026.
 We can compare that number to the 14,700 applicants to find the Swarthmore college acceptance rate.
 That means the latest Swarthmore acceptance rate is actually around 7%, having decreased slightly in the past year.

 In fact, the Swarthmore College acceptance rate—like those of many elite colleges and universities—has been dropping for several years.
 However, this isn’t because Swarthmore admissions is admitting fewer applicants.
-Rather, their applicant pool has been growing steadily, from fewer than 8,000 in 2016 to the 14,700 that applied this cycle.
+Rather, their applicant pool has been growing steadily, from fewer than 8,000 in 2016 to the 14,700 that applied to be a part of the Class of 2026.
 That’s about a 60% increase in applicants in six years!
 Staying informed of college acceptance rates and trends will help you understand your admissions chances as you gear up to apply to college.

 Is Swarthmore hard to get into?

 As shown above, college acceptance rates at schools like Harvard and Vanderbilt have been on a downward trend for several years.
-Not only has the acceptance rate for Swarthmore followed suit, but there has also been a huge uptick in applicants between 2020 and 2021, leading to the lowest Swarthmore acceptance rate ever for the most recent incoming class.
+Not only has the acceptance rate for Swarthmore followed suit, but there has also been a huge uptick in applicants between 2020 and 2021, leading to the lowest Swarthmore acceptance rate ever for the Class of 2026.

 While we can point to lower college acceptance rates nationwide, the high Swarthmore College ranking also indicates that it’s an elite institution.
 Be that as it may, getting into Swarthmore is by no means impossible.
 In order to boost your chances, you should know the other factors that make the acceptance rate for Swarthmore so low.